darkweak/souin/cache/surrogate/specification.md

 .# Abstract

 The Surrogate headers allow to manage the cache invalidation by the surrogates keys.
-The Surrogate-Keys HTTP header is useful to get the information about a cached resource, and provide a way to invalidate properly a pool of stored resources.
+The Surrogate-Key HTTP header is useful to get the information about a cached resource, and provide a way to invalidate properly a pool of stored resources.
-The Surrogate-Control permit the management directive of the `Surrogate-Keys`.
+The Surrogate-Control allow the management directive of the `Surrogate-Key`.

 {mainmatter}